Baker Bowl: Philadelphia Phillies

-While they were occasionally at least respectable in the dead-ball era, once the lively ball was introduced the Phillies nearly always finished in last place, substantially helping them towards the 10,000-loss "milestone" they reached on July 15, 2007.
+While the Phillies were occasionally at least respectable in the dead-ball era, once the lively ball was introduced the team became less competitive.
 It was an extremely hitter-friendly park, making it an especially difficult place to pitch.
 For a number of years, a huge advertising sign on the right field wall read "The Phillies Use Lifebuoy", a popular brand of soap.
 This led to the oft-reported quip that appended "... and they still stink!"
 In 1936, a vandal snuck into the Baker Bowl one night and actually wrote that phrase on the Lifebuoy ad.
-Conventional wisdom ties their failures to the Baker Bowl, but they remained cellar-dwellers in Shibe Park as well.
+Conventional wisdom ties their failures to the Baker Bowl, but they often finished poorly in Shibe Park as well.

 At the ballpark on September 17, 1900, in game 1 of a doubleheader against the Cincinnati Reds, the Phillies were discovered to have been stealing opponents' signs using hidden wires and an electronic device.
-Phillies’ backup catcher Morgan Murphy sat in the team's centerfield clubhouse window which faced home plate.
+Phillies' backup catcher Morgan Murphy sat in the team's centerfield clubhouse window which faced home plate.
 The Phillies ran wires from Murphy, under the field, to a battery-powered device in a box buried underneath the third-base coach's box.
-From centerfield, Murphy would spot the opposing catcher's signals, and then send an electronic signal - once for a fastball and twice for a breaking ball.
+From centerfield, Murphy would spot the opposing catcher's signals, and then send an electronic signal – once for a fastball and twice for a breaking ball.
 Phillies infielder Pearce Chiles coached third-base, received the signal beneath his feet, and signaled to the batter.

-Cincinnati's Tommy Corcoran had noted Chiles' unusual leg jolts.
+Cincinnati shortstop Tommy Corcoran had noted Chiles' unusual leg jolts.
 In the third inning, Corcoran walked to the third-base coach's box and began digging at the dirt with his cleats.
 Before the Phillies' groundskeeper could stop him, Corcoran had unearthed the electronic box and showed it to umpire Tim Hurst.
-Hurst disciplined no one, signaled the game to continue, and is reported to have shouted, “Back to the mines, men!”.
+Hurst disciplined no one, signaled the game to continue, and is reported to have shouted, "Back to the mines, men!"